-We conduct extensive verification of our simulation models, comparing them to actual observation data.
-Thereby, we ensure that our services are delivering top-quality (and continuously improving) forecasts.
-We are the first commercial weather service that regularly publishes verification data on their website since 2010.
+We conduct extensive and regular verification of our and other simulation models, comparing them to actual measurement and observation data.
+Thereby, we ensure that our services are delivering top-quality (and continuously improving) weather data, both historic and forecast.

-Why do we publish our validations?
+Why do we publish our verifications?

 - We are transparent: weather is no "chaos" and our customers should know what they receive.

 - We deliver quality: our accuracy is so high that it is worth showing.